ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 ## 3.1 The problem

-Unlike using a Virtual DOM, like ReactJS.
-Angular uses change detection to update the actual DOM presented to the user.
+Unlike using a Virtual DOM, like ReactJS, Angular uses change detection to update the actual DOM presented to the user.
 Each component in an Angular application has its own change detector and in order to guarantee the latest data is always presented to the user, the default change detection strategy on an Angular component is set to always update.
-This means that any time Javascript finishes executing, Angular will check for changes in all components.
+This means that any time JavaScript finishes executing, Angular will check for changes in all components.
 This usually works fast in small applications.

 However, when a component has a large subset of components (e.g.: a list with several items in which every row is presented by a component), performance may take a hit, even when (almost) nothing changes.